 Defining Your ICP (Ideal Customer Profile)

-For a recruitment agency or staffing firm, the ideal customer profile is defined as follows:
+For a recruitment agency or staffing firm, the ideal customer profile looks something like this:

 Relevant Intent Signals for Recruitment